 “Expressing Christian Identity on the Silk Road” (with T.W.
 Davis), Religions of Kazakhstan and Central Asia on the Great Silk Road, ed.
-K. Baipakov (Paris: UNESCO, 2018)
+K. Baipakov (Paris: UNESCO, forthcoming 2021)

-Chapter 1: “Fresco-painting in Early Byzantine Cyprus,” in Melusine of Cyprus: Studies in Art, Architecture, and Visual Culture in Honor of Annemarie Weyl Carr (Leiden: Brill, forthcoming 2018)
+Chapter 1: “Fresco-painting in Early Byzantine Cyprus,” in Melusine of Cyprus: Studies in Art, Architecture, and Visual Culture in Honor of Annemarie Weyl Carr, ed.
+I. Christoforaki, J. Andrews, and A. McCarthy (Leiden: Brill, forthcoming 2021)

 “Modular Design in the Vaulting of Early Byzantine Cisterns and Reservoirs,” in Against Gravity, ed. by R. Ousterhout, L. Haselberger, and R. Holod (Philadelphia: Center for Ancient Studies/University of Pennsylvania, 2016) (peer-reviewed)

 Chapter 7: “The Fortification of Cyprus within the Grand Strategy of the Byzantine Empire (965-1185),” ‘Byzantium’ in Transition, Volume 2: Middle to Late Byzantine or Early Frankish era, 12th – 13th centuries, edited by Athanasios Vionis (Cambridge: Cambridge University Press, forthcoming)